 Photo: Connie Tsang

-Critical Studies In Equity And Solidarity (CSES)
+Critical Studies in Equity and Solidarity (CSES)

 CSES students explore theoretical and historical texts in areas such as critical race and anti-colonial thought, transnational feminism, critical disability studies, queer theory, and food equity and justice.
 With a strong emphasis on community engagement and the ongoing work of building solidarities across diverse movements and communities, the program equips students not only with theoretical frameworks but also with the practical tools needed to work toward meaningful social transformation.
-Graduates often go on to pursue advanced studies in fields such as law, education, social work, and health, or to build impactful careers in the non-profit and public sectors.
+Graduates often go on to pursue advanced studies in fields such as law, education, public policy, social work, and health, or to build impactful careers in the non-profit and public sectors.

 Community Engaged Learning (CEL)